One of the questions we’re often asked is “can a small organization still become certified to a standard like ISO27001 or ISO22301?”.

 However, in the interests of balance there are a few ways in which being smaller can be a disadvantage.
 These include:

-But be in no doubt that obtaining certification for a small organization is perfectly achievable and, as we have outlined, is in many ways easier than in a large organization with all those people and complexity.
-So if you’re small we say go for it – you’ll be glad you did.
+Be in no doubt that obtaining certification for a small organization is perfectly achievable and, as we have outlined, is in many ways easier than in a large organization with all those people and complexity.
+So if you’re a small business looking to certify to one or multiple ISO standards, we say go for it – you’ll soon see the benefits!